How impunity in Shireen Abu Akleh’s case fuels Israeli attacks on the press

 “The US is the only power that could play a role here.
 It has levers it chooses not to use,” Zogby told Al Jazeera.

-While Israeli officials confirmed in late 2022 that the US opened an investigation into the shooting of Abu Akleh, the probe has not led to any public reports or criminal charges.
+While Israeli officials confirmed in late 2022 that the US opened an FBI investigation into the shooting of Abu Akleh, the probe has not led to any public reports or criminal charges.

 Al-Samoudi, one of the few eyewitnesses to the shooting, said he was only interviewed by US officials once, and there was no follow-up.

-The Department of Justice, which oversees the FBI, did not respond to Al Jazeera’s request for comment by the time of publication.
+The US Department of Justice, which oversees the FBI, did not respond to Al Jazeera’s request for comment by the time of publication.

-The administration of former President Joe Biden did not confirm the FBI probe, and it has adopted the Israeli narrative that the killing of Abu Akleh was accidental.
+The administration of former US President Joe Biden did not confirm the FBI probe, and it has adopted the Israeli narrative that the killing of Abu Akleh was accidental.

 Martin Roux, head of the crisis desk at Reporters Without Borders (RSF), said the killing of Abu Akleh sent a message that “Israel would be free to terrorise Palestinian journalists without consequence”.